 Workshops are designed to encourage students to become environmental stewards in their households, spreading the message to the wider community.
-The pace of the workshops is mixed by incorporating games, kinaesthetic learning and props to keep students engrossed and actively engaged.
+The pace of the workshops is mixed by incorporating games, kinaesthetic learning and props to keep children engrossed and actively engaged.

-Modules are tailored for each learning stage, from preschool to Year Six (ages 4 to 13).
+Modules are tailored for each learning stage, from preschool to Year Six (ages 4 to 13), including students with special needs.